thiennp/frontend-mastery-hub/levels/15/README.md

 - Familiarity with JavaScript and modern frameworks

 ## Modules
-1. **Fundamentals**: Core concepts and principles
+1. **Core Web Vitals**: Core concepts and implementation
-2. **Implementation**: Practical coding examples
+2. **Performance Monitoring**: Core concepts and implementation
-3. **Advanced Patterns**: Complex scenarios and optimizations
+3. **Optimization Strategies**: Core concepts and implementation
-4. **Best Practices**: Industry standards and recommendations
+4. **Bundle Analysis**: Core concepts and implementation
-5. **Real-world Applications**: Project-based learning
+5. **Performance Budgets**: Core concepts and implementation

 ## Mini-Project
-Build a comprehensive project that demonstrates mastery of react performance optimization.
+Build a comprehensive project that demonstrates mastery of performance optimization.

 ## Assessment
 Complete the assessment and quiz to earn your Level 15 badge.